rewardone/ayla-iot-unofficial/README.md

 Requires typical http interaction and datatype packages like requests, aiohttp, ujson

 ## User Requirements
-Reqiures a username and password (typically a smart device's app login credentials) Requires an app_id and app_secret (granted by Ayla to the smart device's app for operation/integration)
+Reqiures either a username and password (typically a smart device's app login credentials) or a token (retrieved from device manufacturer's login flow)
+Requires an app_id and app_secret (granted by Ayla to the smart device's app for operation/integration)

 The app_id and app_secret may need to be obtained from proxy traffic or other method.